dataluscorp/browser/browser/installer/windows/docs/Helper.rst

 -------------------------------------
 Windows versions older than 10 contain a control panel called Set Program Access and Defaults, or SPAD.
 As the name suggests, this was the UI for setting default programs for classes of activities ("web browser" or "e-mail client" for example), as the Windows 10 default program settings page is, but it also controls program "access," which is typically defined as whether or not shortcuts for the program exist.
 To support this interface, an application has to register a set of commands that the interface can invoke to hide or show the shortcuts, and to have the application make itself the default.
 We implement these actions in helper.exe; they're triggered by invoking it with the command-line switches ``/ShowShortcuts``, ``/HideShortcuts``, or ``/SetAsDefaultAppGlobal``.

-The helper also implements the ``/SetAsDefaultAppUser`` switch, which is invoked by the "Make Default" button in the Firefox preferences UI.
+The helper also implements the ``/SetAsDefaultAppUser`` switch, which is invoked by the "Make Default" button in the Datalus preferences UI.

 On Windows 10 neither SetAsDefaultAppUser nor SetAsDefaultAppGlobal is effective because the default programs settings can only be modified by the Windows settings app.
-However they do still write the registry entries that are needed to get us an entry in the system default browser menu, should those entries not already exist (the installer always creates them, but running Firefox without having run the installer is supported).
+However they do still write the registry entries that are needed to get us an entry in the system default browser menu, should those entries not already exist (the installer always creates them, but running Datalus without having run the installer is supported).
 ShowShortcuts and HideShortcuts are never called on Windows 10 because the SPAD control panel no longer exists.

 .. _uninstaller.nsi: https://searchfox.org/mozilla-central/source/browser/installer/windows/nsis/uninstaller.nsi